Homelessness and Poverty Toolkit

 Without a Home or a Secure Income to Thrive

-Many people experience hardship, and some have resources and privilege to help them thrive while others struggle to find work or a living wage.
+Many people experience hardship, and some have resources and privileges to help them thrive while others struggle to find work or a living wage.
 When we understand the forces that work for and against people in poverty, we can begin to take action.
 Each young person has a voice, heart, and hands to take big and small actions for a meaningful purpose.

 “There is a lot that happens around the world we cannot control.
 We cannot stop earthquakes, we cannot prevent droughts, and we cannot prevent all conflict, but when we know where the hungry, the homeless and the sick exist, then we can help.” - Jan Schakowsky